Silas L. Griffith: Legacy

 Griffith had a well-deserved reputation for squeezing both profits and workers.
 To prevent "clock watching" he forbade his workers to wear watches and insisted to critics that they enjoyed working from dawn to dark, leading "a life of excitement and ... pleasure".
 Workers and their families were expected to buy their food and clothing from the company's six general stores, cycling their wages back into Griffith's pocket.

 Bradley Bender tells of one worker who quit his job and as he walked away was intercepted by Griffith, who reminded the worker of his unpaid tab at the company store - including the purchase of the pants he had on.
 Griffith insisted the man take them off and hand them over before leaving.

 In his later years Griffith seems to have determined that he wanted to leave a better legacy behind than his Scrooge-like reputation.
 He donated money for the S.L.
 Griffith Memorial Library, which serves Danby to this day, an orphans fund, and several other buildings in town.

 Memorably, and more inexplicably, Silas Griffith and his wife left money and instructions in their wills to establish a gift fund.
 At an annual Christmas party, a tradition still going strong today, each child in Danby and Mt.
 Tabor between the ages of 2 and 12 is to receive a gift and, by Griffith's instructions, an orange.
 This tradition is cherished through the generations in the two towns and has done much to burnish Griffith's legacy.
 In some difficult years Griffith's gifts might be the only gift a child received.

 After Griffith's death on July 21, 1903, at his fruit ranch in San Diego, his business empire shut down.
 The remaining timberland in Mt.
 Tabor was sold to the Emporium Lumber Company; a disgruntled enemy had poisoned his fish hatchery, and charcoal was being replaced by anthracite.

 Ultimately the U.S. Forest Service acquired much of Griffith's land, which is now covered in second-growth forest.
 Abandoned buildings and mills were burned as hazards or moved, charcoal kilns were torn down, and railroad sidings pulled up.
-The Appalachian Trail and Vermont's Long Trail run right through the site of the former mill town of Griffith, now marked only by a few stone foundations and an enormous pile of century-old sawdust.
+The Appalachian Trail and Vermont's Long Trail formerly ran right through the site of the former mill town of Griffith, now marked only by a few stone foundations and an enormous pile of century-old sawdust.The trail is now called ‘Old Job’.